PrithviChauhan732/PrithviChauhan732/README.md

 - 🌱 I’m currently learning Market Microstructures
 - 💬 Ask me about Deep Learning and Applied Statistics
 - 📫 How to reach me: prithvic.chauhan@gmail.com
-- ⚡ Fun fact: I watched 21 movies in 21 days during the first lockdown on April'20.

 ### Connect with me: